Checks for Hierarchy

 Q: How can participating be energized?.

-A: By increasing the excitement of likely gain
+A: By increasing the possibility of gain

 i.e. move up to L5-Risking.